JamBrain/JamBrain/src/com/README.md

 * ...

 ## Sidebar
 These are the sidebar components seen in most wide views.

+Sidebar components tend to summaries.
+The full data from widgets tends to be available in either a Dialog, or a separate page.

 * [/sidebar-calendar/](sidebar-calendar/) - The 7x3 grid that lets you learn about what's coming up.
 * [/sidebar-shortlist/](sidebar-shortlist/) - A base layout type fo some of the sidebar items.
 * [/sidebar-upcoming/](sidebar-upcoming/) - Upcoming key dates.
 3 items.
 The next LD event, plus 2 more.
 * [/sidebar-trending/](sidebar-trending/) - (disabled) Trending game jams and events.
 * [/sidebar-tv/](sidebar-tv/) - The television sidebar widget (not the popup).
 Uses data from `Jammer.tv`
-* [/sidebar-support/](sidebar-support/) - The tail-end "support us" widget.
+* [/sidebar-support/](sidebar-support/) - The tail-end "support us" component.

 ## Navigation
 A few specific components related to navigation.